RosiePuddles/mdbook-compress/README.md

 An [mdBook](https://github.com/rust-lang/mdBook) backend renderer to generate a single PDF file for a full book.

 There are other similar projects, but most rely on chrome in some way to generate a PDF.
 This project only optionally requires Node.js to be installed for code block syntax highlighting.
-If you don't want highlighting or don't have Node.js installed, you can specify you don't want highlighting in the config settings with `highlight = "none"`.
+If you don't want highlighting you can specify that with `highlight = "none"` in the config (or set `highlight = "no-node"` to use the built-in highlighter).

 ## Usage